-- 1. participation in a criminal organisation, - 2. trafficking in human beings, - 3. sexual exploitation of children and child pornography, - 4. illicit trafficking in narcotic drugs and psychotropic substances, - 5. illicit trafficking in weapons, munitions and explosives, - 6. fraud, - 7. laundering of the proceeds of crime, - 8. computer-related crime, - 9. environmental crime, including illicit trafficking in endangered animal species and in endangered plant species and varieties , - 10. facilitation of unauthorised entry and residence, - 11. illicit trade in human organs and tissue, - 12. kidnapping, illegal restraint and hostage-taking , - 13. organised and armed robbery, - 14. illicit trafficking in cultural goods, including antiques and works of art , - 15. forgery of administrative documents and trafficking therein,
+- 1. participation in a criminal organisation, - 2. trafficking in human beings, - 3. sexual exploitation of children and child pornography, - 4. illicit trafficking in narcotic drugs and psychotropic substances, 42 - 5. illicit trafficking in weapons, munitions and explosives, - 6. fraud. - 7. laundering of the proceeds of crime, - 8. computer-related crime, - 9. environmental crime, including illicit trafficking in endangered animal species and in endangered plant species and varieties , - 10. facilitation of unauthorised entry and residence, - 11. illicit trade in human organs and tissue, - 12. kidnapping, illegal restraint and hostage-taking, - 13. organised and armed robbery,